tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 * Code sample with HTML highlighting
 * Level 2 heading

-## Limitations in Markdown

 Markdown handles most of the syntax I normally use, but for tables, I recommend simply using HTML syntax.
 HTML syntax gives you more control over column widths, which can be important when customizing tables, especially if the tables have code tags.

+## Markdown and static site generators

-If you're using a static site generator, see the markdown processor used to convert the Markdown into HTML.
-With Jekyll, the default Markdown processor is [kramdown](https://kramdown.gettalong.org/). kramdown gives you more capabilities than the basic Markdown.
+If you're using a static site generator, see the specific Markdown syntax used.
+With Jekyll, the default Markdown is [kramdown](https://kramdown.gettalong.org/).

+kramdown gives you more capabilities than the basic Markdown.
 For example, in kramdown, you can add a class to any element like this:

 ```liquid
 {: .note}